apsislabs/apsisio/posts/2024-12-11-clauses-matter.md

 One of our clients hasn't paid us.
 That happens sometimes.
 Sometimes they never pay you, sometimes they pay you late.
 Most of the time it doesn't matter that much: after some early mistakes, we've learned not to put too many gross-revenue eggs  in one client basket.

 But this time it does matter: we finished our work with this company 6 months ago, and they still owe us **$133,500** dollars.
-For anyone keeping track at home, that's almost one full FTE at Apsis.
+For anyone keeping track at home, that's almost a full year's salary at Apsis.

 I'm not writing this to complain.
 I'm also not writing it to call them out by name (yet).
 Suffice to say this is a large company.
 It's a company you've heard of.
 Multinational.
 Publicly traded.
 Hundreds of billions of dollars in market cap.
 I'm writing this because last week they sent me an email --- or more precisely, an automated system sent me an email --- and it made me laugh.